nbswords/sklearn-mlp/README.md

 # sklearn-mlp
-Examples of MLPClassifier and MLPRegressor
+Examples of scikit-learn MLPClassifier and MLPRegressor

 ## Data
 In this repo, I use two of [UCI dataset](https://archive.ics.uci.edu/ml/datasets.php).